-Talfeeq in Islamic Jurisprudence: Classical Debates, Cross-Madhhab Analysis, and Contemporary Applications
+Talfeeq in Sunni Islamic Jurisprudence: Classical Debates, Cross-Madhhab Analysis, and Contemporary Applications in Islamic Finance and Family Law

 Authors